Curriculum overview of each year group

 - Year 3’s trip to the British Museum to look at Stone Age and Iron Age artefacts.

-- Year 4’s trip to Barnes Wetland Centre to look at local animal habitats.
+- Year 4’s trip to Barnes Wetland Centre to look at local animals habitats.

-Year 6’s visit from the author/illustrator William Grill where he taught the children the painting techniques he used in his book-‘Shackleton’s Journey’ which was their class text.
+- Year 6’s visit from the author/illustrator William Grill where he taught the children the painting techniques he used in his book-‘Shackleton’s Journey.’

 We aim for each child to leave Flora Gardens Primary School with the experiences, skills, knowledge and personal achievements that make a holistic learner.
 Academic results matter, but equally so do the attributes and qualities that make each child an individual; and our personalised curriculum develops all of these in unison.